popsolutions/openventilator/04_Exhaust/RegulatingWaterColumn/Instructions.md

 - 6x shallow wood screws to mount the brackets onto the piece of wood

 - A (hollow) deodorant roller ball, diameter just under the inside diameter of the 40 mm tube, which is roughly 33 mm (measure a few balls in the supermarket).
-In the Netherlands, Nivea balls fit nicely.
+In the Netherlands, Nivea balls fit well and are about 29 mm.

-- A piece of 10x25 mm of silicon oven glove, silicon swimming cap or thin rubber (bicycle tire or so).
+- A piece of 10x25 mm of silicon oven glove, silicon swimming cap or thin rubber (if possible thinner than bicycle tire).

+- A (stainless) short bolt M3 (M3x4, M3x6, M3x8 or M3x10)

+- A (stainless) washer M3

 - A small kitchen sponge.